-Pohlkamps And a Passport: How Former Brainerd Warrior Eric Pohlkamp Won a World Jr. Championship
+Pohlkamps and a Passport: How Former Brainerd Warrior Eric Pohlkamp Won a World Jr. Championship

 That’s where Pohlkamp’s dad, Joe comes into the picture.

-“The passport is sitting here in Baxter and he can’t obviously get into Canada without it, so what do you do?” said Joe.
+“Eric said, ‘I need my passport,'” said Joe.
+“The passport is sitting here in Baxter and he can’t obviously get into Canada without it, so what do you do?”

 What Joe Pohlkamp did was leave Baxter, Minnesota at 11:30 P.M. on Monday night and travel 500 miles south to arrive in Cedar Rapids, Iowa at 5:00 A.M. on Tuesday morning.